Helter Skelter (manga): Plot

-Supermodel Liliko Hirukoma (ひるこまりりこ, Hirukoma Ririko) has undergone full body plastic surgery to attain the perfect body and face in order to stay on top of the modeling world.
-However, her body begins to break down as an effect of the treatments and she grows desperate and unhinged, lashing out at first to her manager, Hiroko Tada (alias Mom) and agency and later to the public as she realizes that her current lifestyle cannot last long.
-The matter is made worse when Tada introduces Liliko to Kozue Yoshikawa whose natural beauty and friendly demeanor makes her a popular fashion icon to women all around.
-The process of her popularity makes Liliko more unhinged and fearful that she will fade to obscurity.
-In an attempt to stay ahead, Liliko forces her overly stressed out assistant, Michiko Hada, and her boyfriend to sabotage Kozue.
+Supermodel Liliko Hirukoma (ひるこまりりこ, Hirukoma Ririko) has undergone full-body plastic surgery to attain a perfect body and face in order to stay on top of the modeling world.
+However, her body begins to deteriorate as a result of the treatment.
+Growing desperate and unhinged, she lashes out at her manager Hiroko Tada, her agency, and later to the public as she realizes that her current lifestyle cannot last long.
+The matter is made worse when Tada introduces Liliko to fellow model Kozue Yoshikawa, whose natural beauty and friendly demeanor make her a fashion icon to women all around, making Liliko more fearful that she will fade into obscurity.
+In an attempt to stay ahead, Liliko forces her overly stressed-out assistant Michiko Hada and Michiko's boyfriend to sabotage Kozue.

-Meanwhile, an inspector investigating a series of mysterious suicides and organ theft believes that Liliko and her unnatural beauty may be the key to unearthing an underground industry of unsafe medical practice and save lives.
-Spending time with her less attractive younger sister, Chiharu, the inspector is given a photo of what she used to look like.
-He is able to meet with Liliko with a warning that she may not be able to keep hiding behind her unnatural beauty forever.
-Eventually Liliko meets with Chiharu discussing her problems at school.
-Liliko selfishly suggests that her sister lose weight by getting a full body makeover with plastic surgery done to her.
-This makes Chiharu uncomfortable about it and makes her realize that the Liliko she once remembered is gone.
-She meets with the inspector again who sympathetically suggests she goes for a more natural approach by exercising and eating healthier.
+Meanwhile, an inspector investigating a series of mysterious suicides and organ theft believes that Liliko and her unnatural beauty may be the key to unearthing an underground industry of unsafe medical practice.
+Given a photo of Liliko's former appearance by her overweight, less attractive younger sister Chiharu, the inspector warns Liliko that she may not be able to keep hiding behind her unnatural beauty forever.
+When Liliko selfishly suggests that Chiharu get the same full-body makeover Liliko has, Chiharu realizes that the Liliko she once knew is gone.
+She meets with the inspector again, who sympathetically suggests she take a more natural approach by exercising and eating healthier.